top of page

 4. Pacesetter performance and best in class ·

-5. Putting the shutdown into context of overall operations ·
+5. Putting the shutdown into the context of overall operations ·

 7. Establishing the shutdown objectives and targets ·